-Copay is the price the customer pays for a service, and it is usually a small fraction of the actual costs.
-For example, a $200 CT scan might cost the consumer $40 copay.
-The consumer may only get one of these at that price in the 12-month insurance cycle.
+A copay is the price the customer pays for a medical treatment or service, and it is usually a small fraction of the actual costs.
+For example, a $200 CT scan might cost the consumer a $40 copay.

-Comparison shopping is a tool for finding value in health insurance plans.
-Copays have two roles, first, in some plans they cover benefits before customers reach the deductible threshold, and second, they help keep services available for all and not overused by a few.
-Free services do not have a copay.
+Comparison shopping is a great tool for finding value in health insurance plans.
+Copays have two roles: firstly, they cover benefits before customers reach the deductible threshold in some plans.
+Secondly, they help keep services readily available for everyone, rather than just a select few.

-Enter your zip code in our free search box to compare your state’s most affordable health insurance quotes!
+At Health Insurance Providers, you can enter your zip code to start comparing your state’s most affordable health insurance quotes today!

-Copays, coinsurance, and deductibles are each called out-of-pocket expenses.
-These consumer paid costs are part of the price of health insurance.
+Elements like copays, coinsurance, and deductibles are a few examples of what are known as out-of-pocket expenses.
+These consumer-paid costs are part of the price of health insurance.

 Just as the monthly premiums pay for the basic terms of the insurance, copays are part of the costs of services that customer’s use.

-The HMO model does not provide cost sharing for outside network resources.
-Depending on the plan, this spending may not count towards the deductible or the plan’s out-of-pocket limit.
+The health maintenance organization model does not provide cost-sharing for out-of-network care.
+Depending on the exact plan you have, this spending may not count towards the deductible or the plan’s out-of-pocket limit.

 The “private fixed-fee-for-services model.”
 This type of plan does not offer outside services.
 The consumer’s spending on outside services may not count towards the out-of- pocket maximum or the deductible.
 The terms of each plan would provide the details